ultralytics/ultralytics/docs/integrations/mlflow.md

 ## Conclusion

 MLflow logging integration with Ultralytics YOLO offers a streamlined way to keep track of your machine learning experiments.
 It empowers you to monitor performance metrics and manage artifacts effectively, thus aiding in robust model development and deployment.
-For further details please visit the MLflow [docs](https://mlflow.org/docs/latest/index.html) site.
+For further details please visit the MLflow [official documentation](https://mlflow.org/docs/latest/index.html).